Want the perfect workout program?Take Quiz

 Fact checked by Kirsten Yovino, CPT Brookbush InstituteFACT CHECKED

 Buying lifting straps for your specific needs has become easier than ever with the endless options online, the tricky part is to sort through all the choices so you end up with the best weightlifting straps for your personal situation.

-Whether you're looking for lasso lifting straps, figure 8 lifting straps, single loop straps, or wrist straps we have you covered with this post.
+Whether you're looking for lasso lifting straps, figure 8 lifting straps, single closed loop lifting straps, or wrist straps, we have you covered with this post.
 Read on for the 9 best lifting straps on the market to satisfy all your lifting requirements.

-We chose the Hustle lifting straps as our pick for the best lifting straps for a number of reasons covered below.
+We chose the Hustle lifting straps as our pick for the best lifting strap for a number of reasons covered below.